Mbuto/usermonitor/README.md

 ffmon.auth will contain Username, Password (in clear text) and Token.

 Any subsequent run will silently use those informations.
-If something goes wrong, just remove ffmon.conf and try again.
+If something goes wrong, just remove the file "ffmon.conf" and try again.